Rental system

 If your landlord goes bankrupt, your deposit joins a queue of creditors.
 Without proper registration (전입신고 + 확정일자), you may rank behind banks and other lenders.

-How to protect yourself: the three-step safety check
+How do you protect yourself with the jeonse three-step safety check?

 Do all three before signing:

-3. Buy jeonse deposit insurance (전세보증보험) from HUG (주택도시보증공사) or SGI Seoul Guarantee
+3. Buy jeonse deposit insurance (전세보증보험) from HUG (주택도시보증공사), SGI Seoul Guarantee, or Korea Housing Finance Corporation (HF, 주택금융공사)

-Jeonse requires more capital upfront but should result in zero ongoing cost.
-Wolse (월세) involves a smaller deposit plus monthly rent — more accessible if you don't have ₩200M+ but costs more over time.
+Jeonse requires more capital upfront but results in zero ongoing rent cost.
+Wolse (월세) involves a smaller deposit plus monthly rent, more accessible if you do not have ₩200M+ but costs more over time.

 Neither is inherently safer.
-Both carry risks if you don't understand the system or skip the registration steps.
+Both carry risks if you skip the registration steps.
 See our wolse explained guide for a full comparison.

 Sources